Tkap1/epic_online_thing/README.md

 # How to make a level
 Find init_levels in shared.c
-See how any of the other levels are done
+See how the other levels are done, do that
-Do that, with the next proper index
+You can press keypad ADD and keypadd SUBTRACT to go up/down levels